Nothing will ever change if we remain silent about it.

-I embrace diversity in counseling.
+I embrace diversity in life and in counseling.

 I strive to make the counseling experience comfortable for everyone I talk with, and I want this to feel like a safe space for you to be yourself.
 Although I will never push you to share with me any aspect of yourself that you don't feel comfortable sharing, I hope to convey an attitude that is welcoming and respectful toward people who have differences of all types.

 I feel that remaining quiet about diversity has a tendency to increase unspoken misconceptions and unrecognized biases.